FunnelKit

 • WooCommerce Follow Up Emails has a free version.
 Its Pro plan starts at $69 annually for a single website.

-9 Must-Have WooCommerce Automated Emails to Set Up in Your Store
+9 Highest-ROI WooCommerce Automated Emails to Set Up in Your Store

-A welcome series is sent to users when they subscribe to your newsletter and share their email addresses with you.
+A welcome series is sent to users when they subscribe to your newsletter and provide their email addresses.

 Take a look: